Yan Kit Swimming Complex: History

 Originally constructed as a filter tank for the Water Department, it was closed down during the Japanese occupation and had its plant removed.

 Mentions of Yan Kit Swimming Pool first appeared on The Straits Budget in January 1952, where it was reported that the matter of Yan Kit was "still outstanding".
 It was under construction by September 1952, where it was expected to be opened by November of the same year.
-It was also expected to cost $400,000.
-Built by the City Council for $513,000, it was officially opened by then Governor of Singapore John Nicoll and City Council president T.P.F.
-McNeice on 29 December 1952.
+Originally expected to cost $400,000, the pool was built by the City Council for $513,000.
+It was officially opened by then Governor of Singapore John Nicoll and City Council president T. P. F. McNeice on 29 December 1952.

 The pool was temporarily closed on 22 June 1953 due to a damaged underground concrete channel.
-On 17 June 1954 it was announced by the City Architect of Singapore that from July, an experiment would be conducted at Yan Kit to determine if the pool should operate until 9 pm as well as if mixed bathing should take place.
-In 1994, the National Trades Union Congress Club announced plans to lease the pool and redevelop it part of its new clubhouse at a cost of $6 million, but it never materialised.
+On 17 June 1954, it was announced by the City Architect of Singapore that from July, an experiment would be conducted at Yan Kit to determine if the pool could operate until 9 pm, as well as if mixed bathing should take place.
+In 1994, the National Trades Union Congress Club announced plans to lease the pool and redevelop it part of its new clubhouse for S$6 million, but it never materialised.

-In April 2001, Singapore Sports Council (SSC) decided to close the pool and return it to the state because attendance had dwindled to an average of 120 daily and it was becoming too expensive to maintain.
+In April 2001, the Singapore Sports Council (SSC) decided to close the pool and return it to the state as attendance had dwindled to an average of 120 daily, and it was becoming too expensive to maintain.
 The foundation of the pools had deteriorated, making spot repairs ineffective.
 SSC estimated that it would cost S$400,000 to maintain and operate the complex annually and S$4 million to upgrade the entire complex.

-In a move to give new life to old sports facilities, the SSC announced in 2005 that the complex was opened for possible development by private developers.
-These plans, too, never materialised.

-Eventually, in 2011, the site was levelled and grassed in preparation for handover to the Singapore Land Authority.
-The process will be complete by April 2012.
+The complex was partially demolished beginning from December 2011, and the site was returned to the Singapore Land Authority in April 2012.

+On 18 January 2025, the remains of the complex were reopened as the Yan Kit Pool Heritage Gallery and Mural.